Shakakai/100x/index.md

 # Deliver magical experiences for your customers

-100x is a collective of designers, engineers, and industry veterans who work to make sci-fi a reality.
+100x is a collective of designers, engineers, and industry veterans who apply the latest techniques in Artifical Intelligence to make sci-fi products a reality.